nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 basic computing skills.
 Unlike other software courses we had attended, the focus in the boot camps was on good programming habits and design.
 As biologists, we saw a need for more material focussed on R, the language that has come to dominate biological research.
-We are experts, but have more experience than many biologists.
+We are not experts, but have more experience than many biologists.
 Hence the nice R code blog.

 <blockquote class="twitter-tweet"><p>@<a href="https://twitter.com/phylorich">phylorich</a> Being able to code (in any language) is most important skill for current biology.
 R is good choice: widely used, high level, free</p>&mdash; Daniel Falster (@adaptive_plant) <a href="https://twitter.com/adaptive_plant/status/312438921059520512">March 15, 2013</a></blockquote>